bonitasoft/bonita-doc/md/refactoring.md

 Refactoring is not available for the following process definition elements:

 * 7.x pages do not reflect modifications of business data, documents and contract inputs.
 * "List of options" elements are not managed by refactoring.
-If you rename n option, you need to manually update any widgets that use this option as initial value.
+If you rename an option, you need to manually update any widgets that use this option as initial value.
 * Refactoring cannot be used to modify the type of an element, It is limited to renaming.
 * Expression dependencies are not recomputed in the Groovy script comparison editor.
 This means that you need to manually go back to each expression dependency and uncheck/check the "automatic dependency resolution" if you added a new element in the Groovy script comparison editor.